 The Utah Recess Guidance provides recess recommendations for two groups of students:

-It can be hard to remember and prepare to keep sensitive students and students with respiratory symptoms indoors when PM2.5 levels are in the orange.
-See the following steps on how to better prepare.
+See the following steps on how to better prepare to keep sensitive students with respiratory symptoms indoors when PM2.5 levels are in the orange.

 1. Talk With Parents

 It is important to know which students are considered sensitive high risk students.
 The Utah Recess Guidance defines sensitive high risk students as those with asthma, cystic fibrosis, chronic lung disease, congental heart disease, compromised immune systems, or other respiratory problems.

 Parents, with the advice of their doctor, should determine whether their child is considered sensitive and high risk.
 Use this sample letter for parents to determine which students are sensitive.